Jacob A. Miller-Klugesherz

 Kansas State University

-§ Work on case studies (4) of innovative rural grocers and groceries.
+§ Local sourcing innovations in rural food systems, rural cooperative development, 2021 Kansas rural grocery survey, case studies of innovative rural grocers and groceries.

 Graduate Teaching Assistant